 4. Burn for Me by Ilona Andrews

 A husband-wife duo, Ilona Andrews has churned out plenty of fantasy novels.
 Burn for Me is the first of the Hidden Legacy series.
-Set in an alternate world, a young detective has the power to detect lies, a trait that comes handy in her line of work.
+Set in an alternate world, a young detective has the power to detect lies, a trait that comes in handy in her line of work.
 It’s common to have powers in this world.
 Examples include controlling and manipulating elements, talking to animals, and teleportation.
-The various aspects of the story included a close-knit family, a peculiar love-interest, politics and political alliances, and of course, a staunch heroine who sets out to save her beloved city.
+The various aspects of the story included a close-knit family, a peculiar love interest, politics and political alliances, and of course, a staunch heroine who sets out to save her beloved city.

 5. Soulless by Gail Carriger

 This book was published in 2009 and provides a different dynamic than the usual vampire-werewolf mythologies.
 The main character, Alexia, is witty, charming, and doesn’t have a soul.
 What’s not to like?
 Set in Victorian London, our spinster protagonist goes about wrecking problems with her parasol in tow and exploring a very frustrated but enamoured love interest.

 Gaiman features again.
 I’ve mentioned that I like stories that incorporate mythology.
 American Gods is an extensive dictionary on world mythology.
 Gods from every culture make an appearance, and Gaiman reimagines them in the modern world.
 Odin is a con-man, Anubis runs a funeral parlour, the Queen of Sheba is a prostitute, and Horus lives on road-kill.
 The conflict in the book is between the old and new gods.
 Shadow, our protagonist, gets pulled into it when he takes up a job as a bodyguard.
 Like Gaiman’s other books, this too has a major plot twist.
 The book also won plenty of awards including the Nebula and Hugo Awards in 2002.